jrroosevelt/VS2PCG/Card clarifications M-R.md

 *Set: The X-Files Battles*

 A **Duplicate** of your Main Character works like this.
-It has all the same printed characteristics as your Main Character - name, team, current Level, ATK/DEF, and posers - plus it has **Swarm** and it can't gain XP, Level Up or Level Down, transform, or otherwise become a different card.
+It has all the same printed characteristics as your Main Character - name, team, current Level, and powers - plus it has **Swarm** and it can't gain XP, Level Up or Level Down, transform, or otherwise become a different card. (**Editor's note**: There is a typo in the rule insert that states that this copy also has the original's ATK/DEF.
+That is incorrect.
+It is a 0/1 copy.)
 When it's KO'd, it will go back to being the Parallel Dimension Plot Twist in your KO Pile.

 Note: If you have more than one Main Character when you play this, choose one to make a **Duplicate** of.